 Notice of motion – how given

 101. Notice of motion shall be given by delivering a copy of its terms to the Clerk in the Chamber during a sitting.
-The notice must be signed by the Member.
+The notice must be signed by the Member, (if a co-sponsored motion, by both Members whose names are on the notice)..

 Except that a proposed notice of motion to be considered by the Standing Committee on Administration and Procedure under standing order 16(a)(iii) must be delivered to the Clerk no later than 12 noon on the Monday of the sitting week at which it is proposed to be moved.
 (Amended 6 March 2008, 13 December 2016)